richard-peng-xia/CARES/README.md

 `src/noise_add.py` contains the process of adding Gaussian noise for evaluating Med-LVLMs in OOD robustness.
 You can customize the intensity of the noise by modifying the `var` value.

 ### Evaluation Metrics
-`src/eval` provides the code implementations of several related metrics, including accuracy for yes/no questions `eval_yesno.py`, GPT Eval Score `eval_gpt_score.py`, accuracy for multi-choice questions `eval_multichoice.py`, uncertainty accuracy and over-confident ratio `eval_uncertainty.py`, abstention rate `eval_abs.py`, toxicity score `eval_toxic.py`.
+`src/eval` provides the code implementations of several related metrics, including

+- accuracy for yes/no questions: `eval_yesno.py`
+- GPT Eval Score: `eval_gpt_score.py`
+- accuracy for multi-choice questions: `eval_multichoice.py`
+- uncertainty accuracy and over-confident ratio: `eval_uncertainty.py`
+- abstention rate: `eval_abs.py`
+- toxicity score: `eval_toxic.py`.

 For GPT Eval Score, you need to setup your Azure OpenAI API in `src/eval/utils/openai_key.yaml`.